ngermeau/spell-fetcher/readme.md

 - [x] use map instead of each and use objects and optimize code at max
 - [x] encode to csv
 - [x] use strict
-- [ ] pass parameters for download assets or process
+- [x] pass parameters for download assets or process
-- [ ] retrieve description as well
-- [ ] retrieve more properties of the spells